-- Signal cables should not run parallel with high voltage AC wires (load conductors). - Where signal wires and load conductors must cross, do so at right angles. - High voltage should not enter the Mission RTU.
-Mount the supplied transformer outside the Mission enclosure. - Lay wires in wire trays with the excess near terminations.
-Replace wire race covers (follow NEC and your local/state electrical codes requirements). - Cables used for digital and analog inputs should be 18 to 22 gauge, shielded, twisted pair wire with the shield connected to ground at the RTU and not on the other end of the cable (to prevent ground loop current). - MOVs can be installed across AC contactor coil terminals to shunt voltage spikes away from the RTU inputs and other electronics in the panel.
+- · Signal cables should not run parallel with high voltage AC wires (load conductors). - Where signal wires and load conductors must cross, do so at right angles. - High voltage should not enter the Mission RTU.
+Mount the supplied transformer outside the Mission enclosure. - · Lay wires in wire trays with the excess near terminations.
+Replace wire race covers - Cables used for digital and analog inputs should be 18 to 22 gauge, shielded, twisted pair wire with the shield connected to ground at the RTU and not on the other end of the cable (to prevent ground loop current). - MOVs can be installed across AC contactor coil terminals to shunt voltage spikes away from the RTU inputs and other electronics in the panel.
 Voltage spikes can be caused by coils de-energizing.
 The included MOVs are rated for 120 V circuits and will suppress excess voltage above 150 V. These parts are application dependent.
 They have a finite lifespan and will need to be replaced over time.